manveru/ramaze-book/README.markdown

 my English skills are somewhat mediocre as well, so I appreciate any improvements, be it grammar, spelling, or wording.

-Since this is a technical topic, I try to use US-English, please keep this in mind.
+Since this is a technical topic, I try to use US English, please keep this in mind.
 If you find writing the Queen's English more comfortable I won't be opposed to it, but we will have to edit every couple of months.